ing-bank/doing-cli/docs/reference/manual/issue_create.md

-doing issue create "I found a bug" --description "More details on the bug" doing issue create "I found a bug" --type "Bug" doing issue create "This is a task" --type "Task" --parent 12345 doing issue create "This is a task" --web
+doing issue create "I found a bug" --description "More details on the bug" doing issue create "I found a bug" --type "Bug" doing issue create "This is a task" --type "Task" --parent 12345 doing issue create "This is a task" --story_points 10 doing issue create "This is a task" --web
 ```